 But that was just the beginning.
 The really interesting impact of positive thinking happens later…

 How Positive Thinking Builds Your Skill Set

-The benefits of positive emotions don’t stop after a few minutes of good feelings subside.
-In fact, the biggest benefit that positive emotions provide is an enhanced ability to build skills and develop resources for use later in life.
+The benefits of positive thoughts don't stop after a few minutes of good feelings subside.
+In fact, the biggest benefit that positive thoughts provide is an enhanced ability to build skills and develop resources for use later in life.

 Let's consider a real-world example.